paul-hammant/tbd/content/continuous-integration/index.md

 (a technology more advanced than a "mere" source-control systems that rule today).

 Thus, the intention of CI, as defined, was pretty much exactly the same as Trunk Based Development, that emerged elsewhere.
-Trunk Based Development did not say anything about CI Servers at the outset, but there's overlap today and such things expand the safety net around the branching model.
+Trunk Based Development did not say anything about Continuous Integration daemons directly or indirectly, but there is an overlap today the safety net around the branching model is greatly valued.

-## CI servers performing verifications
+## CI daemons performing verifications

-Every development team bigger than, say, three people needs a CI server to guard the codebase against bad commits and mistakes of timing.
+Every development team bigger than, say, three people needs a CI daemon to guard the codebase against bad commits and mistakes of timing.
 Teams have engineered build scripts that do their thing quickly, hopefully all the way through functional tests (perhaps leveraging mocking at several levels).
 There is no guarantee that a developer ran the build though before committing.
-The CI server fills that gap, and verifies commits are good once they land in the trunk.
+The CI daemon fills that gap, and verifies commits are good once they land in the trunk.
 Most enterprises have built a larger scaled capability around the CI technology, such that it can generally keep up with commits/pushes of the whole team by batching commits.